Norton Provider Leadership Academy

 The Norton Provider Leadership Academy provides a highly interactive, solutions-based curriculum guided by current management and leadership principles.

-The curriculum offers to dedicated providers interested in preparing for the future of health care, an opportunity to enhance their leadership competencies and skills.
+The curriculum offers an opportunity to enhance leadership competencies and skills to dedicated providers who are interested in preparing for the future of health care.
 Offered in conjunction with the American Association for Physician Leadership (AAPL), the academy covers different topics in each course, including:

 • Quality improvement and measurement systems